 Be sure to add all sales price entries on lines 1 and 8, column (d), to amounts on lines 2 and 9, column (d).
-Enter the totals on lines 3 and 10.
+Enter the totals on not be able to use the actual cost as the basis.
+If you do not use the actual cost, attach an explanation of your basis.